Randonee/Basis/README.md

 Building From Source
 ----------------

-Haxe 3 is required for the latest in trunk

 1. Download each haxelib source (Basis, BasisApple, BasisAndroid)
-2. Run command "ant installib" from the root of the Basis directory
+2. Run command "ant install" from the root of the Basis directory
-3. Run command "ant installib" from both BasisApple and BasisAndroid
+3. Run command "ant install" from both BasisApple and BasisAndroid

 If your working on the core Basis code you will need to build Basis then the other haxelibs before using them.